Julien-Verdun/SpotifyDataVisualizationProject/README.md

 ### Data normalization

 The jupyteer notebook `my_spotify_data_enrichment.ipynb` allows you to normalize the data.
 It creates a json file `{folder}/track_data_normalized.json`.
 Make sure you set the right folder's name.

+## Data Visualization

+D3.js and Observable

+Put the links of the notebook observable